What kind of learning are the schools offering: in-person, fully remote or hybrid?

 Do the schools offer any child-care options for working parents or school employees?

-If a child needs to see a school mental health specialist or counselor, how will those visits take place?
+My child needs to see a school mental health specialist or counselor.
+How will those visits take place?

 Will standardized tests take place?

 School system assessments will continue during distance learning.
 The state has asked school systems to give diagnostic assessments at the beginning of the year.
 Prince George’s will give benchmark assessments after each quarter.